igoravelli/google-data-analytics-capstone-project/README.md

 - Sort and filter the data
 - Determine the credibility of the data
 ### Deliverable:
-- :ballot_box_with_check:: A description of all data sources used
+- :heavy_check_mark:: A description of all data sources used

 The spreedsheet available on this [link](https://www.kaggle.com/datasets/thedevastator/airbnb-prices-in-european-cities) on Kaggle.com